Kirk Pepperdine

 NoBranch.testLargerWithIf 1048576 thrpt 25 452203907.497 ± 2067513.191 ops/s

-I could do more work to better optimize the if-less code but to do so would further obfuscate the code and as it’s been said time and time again, code is for humans to read and it’s up to the compilers to convert that into an efficient runtime representation.
+I could do more work to refine the if-less code but to do so would further obfuscate the code and as it’s been said time and time again, code is for humans to read and it is up to the compilers to convert the code into an efficient runtime representation.
 I did dump the assembler to understand what the JIT is producing.
 Unfortunately only the C1 “static” compiler did anything with the code.
-The next step would be to turn on compiler logging and run it though JITWatch to perhaps get an idea as to why C2 didn’t kick in.
-But, it’s late in the day, late in the summer and I’m about to head out to the lake for another paddle so, I’ll leave the answer to those questions as an exercise to the reader……
+One could turn on compiler logging and run it though JITWatch to perhaps get an idea as to why C2 didn’t kick in.
+But, it’s late in the day, late in the summer, and I’m about to head out to the lake for another paddle so, I’ll leave the answer to those questions as an exercise to the reader……

 Please do reach out if you’re looking to learn more about performance tuning and JVM configuration optimization.